dnl50/tsa/README.md

 ### REST API

-The available REST Endpoints are documented in a OpenAPI specification which can be explored using a Swagger UI which is available under `/tsa/q/swagger-ui`.
+The available REST Endpoints are documented in a OpenAPI specification which can be downloaded from `/q/openapi`.
+When the application is run in `dev` mode using the `quarkusDev` command you can also explore it using a Swagger UI which can be accessed under `/q/swagger-ui`.

 ### WebSocket Endpoint

-The application exposes an WebSocket endpoint under `/tsa/history/responses`.
+The application exposes an WebSocket endpoint under `/history/responses`.
 The JSON representation of every TSP response will be broadcast there.

 ## Configuration